 Human Subjects Protection Training:

 All individuals listed on protocols submitted to the IRB must complete an appopropriate Human Subjects Protection Training course (NIH training or CITI).
 This includes students, staff, faculty, and non-Messiah personnel.
-Recently, the NIH has discontinued their free training course, however the slides and quizes are availble.
+Recently, the NIH has discontinued their free training course, however the slides and quizzes are availble for free at the links below.
 A PDF of the training material and a link to the previous NIH training questions are below.
 Successful completion is defined as receiving an 80% on the quiz.
-The last page of the quiz (or completion page of other training) must be uploaded into Axiom before a protocol can be submitted for review.
+A screenshot of the last page of the quiz (or completion page of other training) must be uploaded into the "PI Documentation" section of each individual's Axiom account before a protocol can be submitted for review.

 How to Submit a Project for IRB Review:

-We have recently implemented a new online system for IRB review and managment.
-All new proposals must be submitted through Axiom Mentor.
+All proposals must be submitted through Axiom Mentor.
 Instructions and PDF versions of the forms can be found on the Axiom Mentor site.
-All modifications/amendments to previously approved proposals must still be submitted to email@example.com.
-Also, any proposals already approved by an outside institution must also be submitted through firstname.lastname@example.org.
-If you have any questions, please contact the office of the provost.
+If you have any questions, please contact the Office of the Provost.

 All IRB proposals must be submitted a minimum of 30 days before expected start of the research.
 Research involving vulnerable populations (children, elderly, pregnant women, persons with mental impairment, prisoners, LGBT+, etc) will require a full IRB review and may take longer than 30 days.
 IRB proposals submitted after April 15th will be reviewed the following academic year at the end of August.